MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al222.md

 # Compiler Error AL222
 The ID '{0}' is not valid.
 ID's must be greater than zero.

+## Description
+An object ID must be greater than 0.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also